ax-i-om/ax-i-om.github.io/content/page/about/index.md

 ## Contact

-My resume is availabe upon request.
+My resume is available upon request.

 Please feel free to contact me at [addressaxiom@pm.me](mailto:addressaxiom@pm.me) for any queries whatsoever, as I will be more than happy to respond.
 I am open to any conversation, opportunities for collaboration, and experiences that you might present.

+I sincerely appreciate you visiting my site and taking the time to learn more about me.